CorrelAid/restatis/README.md

 - The function `gen_download_job` currently does not work in the CRAN release version for the GENESIS database.
 This is because the mode of downloading the tables has changed.
+A fix has been deployed to the development version and will be coming with the next CRAN update.
-A fix is underway to the development version and will be coming with the next CRAN update.
+- It might be that the creation of jobs with `gen_table` is currently buggy in the release version (jobs not being created despite of `job = TRUE`).
+A fix has been deployed to the development version and will be coming with the next CRAN update.

 ## Installation